SYKM

 Jonce Striker: founder of Investigative Services, Inc., and Natasha Chamberlain, a young investigator, in Knoxville, Tennessee, by Christy Tillery French

-String: an alien Ilaki, partners with a homicide cop, in the U.S.A. by Lynn S. Hightower
+String: an alien Ilaki, partners with a homicide cop, in the USA by Lynn S. Hightower

 Jim Stringer: railroad worker and amateur sleuth in the early 1900s, in England, by Andrew Martin